0EnIgma1/sketcher/README.md

 # Sketcher

-- A program to convert any image into a sketch using python.
+- A program to convert any image to various sketches and filters using python.

+- Available Filters
+  >- Pencil Sketch
+  >- Watercolor
+  >- Grayscale
+  >- Negative
+  >- Cartoon
+  >- Dynamic Canny Edge detection

 - Developed in python using :-